-The Blue Lake International ensembles have appeared on some of the finest and historically relevant stages in Europe, as well as in community centers, schools, churches, and amphitheaters.
-Blue Lake groups may perform in front of sold out, ticketed audiences in large concert halls, as well as participate in local music festivals and community celebrations.
+Blue Lake International ensembles have appeared on some of the finest and most historically relevant stages in Europe, as well as in community centers, schools, churches, and amphitheaters.
+Blue Lake groups may perform in front of sold-out, ticketed audiences in large concert halls as well as participate in local music festivals and community celebrations.

 Homecoming Performance Day

-The tour concludes with an energizing performance at Blue Lake Fine Arts Camp’s Stewart Shell for the camp community, family members, and concert goers.
-Homecoming performance days include an afternoon of rehearsal time, reuniting with friends and family, sharing tour stories, and celebrating time together.
-Homecoming performances may be broadcast on Blue Lake Public Radio, which covers a ten county radius in West Michigan and streams all over the world from the Blue Lake website.
-The homecoming performance is the perfect way to end an incredible musical journey and say farewell to new found friends.
+The tour concludes with an energizing performance at Blue Lake Fine Arts Camp’s Stewart Shell for the camp community, family members, and concertgoers.
+Homecoming performance days include an afternoon of rehearsal time, a reunion with friends and family, stories from the tour, and a celebration of the group’s time together.
+Homecoming performances may be broadcast on Blue Lake Public Radio, which covers a 10-county radius in West Michigan and streams all over the world from Blue Lake’s website.
+The homecoming performance is the perfect way to end an incredible musical journey and say farewell to newfound friends.

 Host Communities and Families